sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-accounts.md

 ## Operations on Accounts

-Users can add an account using the related button from the right upper corner of the view.
+Users can add an account using the related button from the upper-right corner of the view.

 ### Operations on Single Accounts